Eden said "I think I'm gonna move to California." And so she did.

 The video was from the perspective of someone driving.
 To me, it felt like Eden's perspetive as she drove off to California.
 It was the exact spark I needed.

-Eden became the parallel, fictional version of Mae--if Mae was real.
-Eden was the one who would move to Hollywood and live the illusion over and over and over again.
+Eden became the parallel, version of Mae but more fictional.
+Eden would move to Hollywood and live the illusion over and over and over again.
 Burning spectacularly every time.

 When I flipped one panel, Atlas was dropping the twins to earth.
 It became Eden's origin story.
 The moment she left her own Jackson--her cosmic twin.
 The quote from Benny's kick drum became a conversation.